Personal Support Worker students pose for a class photo at Herzing College in Ottawa (2019)

 This is an essential skill for personal support workers.
 A big part of your job is noticing and reporting changes in patient health and behavior.
 Because they work so closely with patients, PSWs are often the first to notice when something is wrong.

-You must stay focussed and have excellent observation skills to do this job well.
+You must stay focused and have excellent observation skills to do this job well.

 9. physical fitness